synycs-dev/extract_linked_reports/heraId/modules/email_generator/templates/CUSTOM_EMAIL_README.md

 ```

 Troubleshooting:
-- check the OptScale IP is available from this VM
+- check the SynOps IP is available from this VM
 - check herald logs in [kibana](https://hystax.com/documentation/optscale/private_deployments/kibana_logs.html)